The ability to teach - Recognition of professional activities in adult education

-- Which validation procedures are suitable for the acknowledgement of non-formally and informally acquired educators' competences?
+- Which validation procedures are suitable for the recognition of non-formally and informally acquired educators' competences?

-- How can interdisciplinary education programmes for eductors be directed at the competence model and consequential development opportunities be pointed out to providers?
+- How can train-the-trainer programmes for educators be directed at the competence model and consequential development opportunities be pointed out to providers?

-- Which are the challenges connected to the individual professionalization strategies?
+- Which are the challenges connected to such a professionalization strategy?

 Which approach was chosen?

-To develop a widely accepted acknowledgement system, the project closely cooperates with eight Federal and umbrella associations from all essential fields of adult and continuing education.
+To develop a widely accepted system of recognition, the project closely cooperates with eight Federal and umbrella associations from all essential fields of adult and continuing education.
 The cross-provider approach is new to this field and intended to support the project's success significantly.
-The research and development project elaborates tools and procedures for the acknowledgement of educators' competences on an academic basis and in cooperation with educators, continuing education providers and project partners.
-It pursues a multi-methodological approach consisting of material and literature analyses, group discussions, expert and subject interviews.
-The findings are evaluated and presented to practitioners.
+The research and development project elaborates tools and procedures for the recognition of educators' competences on an academic basis and in cooperation with teachers in adult and continuing education, providers and project partners.
+It pursued a multi-methodological approach consisting of material and literature analyses, group discussions, expert and subject interviews.
+The findings were evaluated and presented to practitioners.

-The findings lead to an acknowledgement procedure for educators' competences, which take an analysis of chances and risks into account.
+The findings lead to a validation procedure for educators' competences, which take an analysis of chances and risks into account.

 What is GRETA's intention?
 What achievements were already made?

-The project is aimed at the professionalization and recognition of adult and continuing educators' competences.
+The project is aimed at the professionalization and recognition of competences of teachers in adult and continuing education.
 It is based on a competence model, which includes all competences required for teaching activities.
 The GRETA competence model is divided into competence aspects, competence fields as well as competence facets.
 It depicts all competences necessary for conducting good adult educational programmes.

 The competence model is presented in the following article (only available in German)

-The competence model can be used as the basis for different methods for assessing and strengthening educators' professional activities.
+The competence model can be used as the basis for different methods for validating and strengthening educators' professional activities.
 The project describes two methods:

-# 1: A portfolio to assess and analyse educators' informally and non-formally acquired competences.
+# 1: A portfolio to assess and validate adult educators' informally and non-formally acquired competences.
 The results are outlined in a competence balance.

-# 2: Continuing education and trainings correlate with the GRETA competence model and the contents are transparent.
-As a result, they are easier to locate for educators.
-In addition, general information is provided on methods to develop programmes based on competence orientation
+# 2: Train-the-trainer programmes are related to the GRETA competence model and the contents are transparent.
+As a result, they are easier to locate for adult educators.
+In addition, general information is provided on methods to develop programmes based on competence orientation.

-# 1: How can educators account for their competences?
+# 1: How can adult educators account for their competences?

-In many cases, educators gain competences non-formally and informally.
-They are often not aware of these not-certified and formally acknowledged competences.
-Based on the assessment tool Portfolio Plus, which was developed within the project, opportunities for documenting and assessing teachers' competences were created.
+In many cases, teachers in adult and continuing education gain competences in non-formal and informal ways.
+They are often not aware of these not-certified and formally acquired competences.
+Based on the validation tool Portfolio Plus, which was developed within the project, opportunities for documenting and assessing teachers' competences were created.

-Following an intense development phase, PortfolioPlus was tested with 19 adult educators and four counsellors in a pilote project in 2017.
+Following an intense development phase, PortfolioPlus was tested with 19 adult educators and four counsellors in 2017.

-The following table depicts the assessment process from the educators perspective as tested in the project.
+The following table (only available in German) depicts the assessment process from the perspective of teachers in adult and continuing education as tested in the project.

-# 2: How can continuing educational programmes be related to the competence model?
+# 2: How can train-the-trainer programmes be related to the competence model ?